 In 2002, my coach offered me a position as a graduate assistant coach and (not having a much better idea for my life), I decided to earn my Master’s degree in Kinesiology because I loved running and coaching.
 After my Americorps service ended with the Placebo, I became a grad student and put that ed grant to work.
 While earning that degree I spent two years working as an assistant coach and one year working as a teaching assistant.
 My areas of study were teaching & coaching, biomechanics, and sport sociology.
 My thesis was about an expiratory muscle resistance training method for improving performance in rowing (3000m)

 .
-Unfortunately, when I graduated in 2005, the CSU and UC systems were hit with huge budget cuts- no teaching or coaching jobs (and I wanted to stay in California).
-After moving to San Jose and working as a house painter for a couple of months I landed a job at the Milpitas Community Library, and soon transitioned to a position running the libraries at the county jail (Elmwood Correctional Facility).
-I worked at the jail for over three years and taught adult literacy and coordinated literacy and numeracy instruction.
+Unfortunately, when I graduated in 2005, the CSU and UC systems were hit with huge budget cuts: no teaching or coaching jobs (and I wanted to stay in California).
+After moving to San Jose and working as a house painter for a few months I landed a job at the Milpitas Community Library, and soon transitioned to a position running the libraries at the county jail (Elmwood Correctional Facility).
+I worked at the jail for over three years where I ran the library, taught adult literacy, and coordinated literacy and numeracy instruction.

 For some crazy reason I decided to move back up to Arcata (most of us transplants have a love-hate relationship with Humboldt County), where I worked at the College of the Redwoods library and earned my Master’s of Library and Information Science degree from San Jose State University (online, of course).
 When I finished my degree and came back to work at HSU, it was quite a shock- a lot had changed and yet a lot had really stayed the same.
 A lot of things looked different (College Creek used to be a muddy soccer field), but a lot of it hadn’t changed at all (like the cinder-block structure I called home in 1995 named Sunset Hall).
 It’s still a little weird to be back- I can’t say that when I was an undergrad that I ever thought I’d end up as a Librarian at HSU.
 Growing up in a city, I still miss many of the things that I grew up with and try to take trips often enough to the Bay Area to stay connected to that part of me.
 I don’t run much anymore, but am a cyclist and still pound out noise on my guitar from time to time.
 I also really like computer programming (primarily for the web) and love being a librarian because that means that I’m constantly learning new things.